JackClarkeUottawa/Roommate-Notification-System-FireBase/README.md

 A stretch goal is to have this app also receive confirmation through a similar mobile app.
 So everyone will see who did what in a decentralized way.

 ## Deployment
-The app is available at https://roommatechoretracker.firebaseapp.com/
+The app(WIP) is available at https://roommatechoretracker.firebaseapp.com/